 Kidney Failure Symptoms

 Symptoms of kidney failure may vary from person to person depending on the severity of the condition.
-Some patients with kidney failure may have several symptoms of the kidney disease and some may have barely one.
-Possible symptoms of kidney failure include:
+Some patients with kidney failure may have several symptoms of kidney disease, and some may have barely one.
+Possible signs of kidney failure include: